More than 100 people gather at City-County building for George Floyd vigil

-KNOXVILLE, Tenn.
-(WVLT) -- As funeral arrangements are underway for George Floyd, many public defenders across the nation are taking a moment to honor him and all those killed by law enforcement Monday night.
+As funeral arrangements are underway for George Floyd, many public defenders across the nation are taking a moment to honor him and all those killed by law enforcement Monday night.

 Hundreds of people, including public defenders and Knoxville Mayor Indya Kincannon, gathered in front of the City-County building in Knoxville Monday evening for a candlelight vigil.